 Waterproof materials prevent water from penetrating, while water-resistant materials do let water through, but only after a certain time, when they have become so saturated with moisture that they cannot absorb any more.

-Mesh is lightweight, breathable, and quick-drying, which is why it is so popular among manufacturers of sports shoes and apparel.
-Particularly tightly woven mesh can to a certain extent be water-repellent, but is not waterproof.
+Mesh is lightweight, breathable, and quick-drying, which is why it is so popular with manufacturers of sports shoes and apparel.
+Particularly fine-mesh mesh can to a certain extent be water-repellent, but is not waterproof.

 Almost all running shoe manufacturers offer one or more water-resistant or waterproof variants.
 These are easily recognizable by abbreviations such as GTX (for GORE-TEX®), WP (for "Water Proof") or brand-specific designations like RAIN.RDY from adidas.